itscodenation/curriculum-15-16/units/7-commandline/sessions/1-commandline/README.md

 ## After Class

-* Check the exit tickets.
+* Check the Exit Tickets.
 * Prepare for next lesson / hand off to next volunteer in rotation.